MahanVeisi8/Face_recognition/preprocess and train/README.md

 ### Data Loading and Image Resizing

 Images stored in directories named after each celebrity are loaded and resized to a uniform dimension of 224x224 pixels—ideal for CNN input.
 Each image is labeled based on its parent directory, aligning with the respective celebrity's name.
-This automated labeling facilitates straightforward training and validation:
+This automated labeling facilitates straightforward training and validation

 ### Visualizing the Data